-KONOPÁSEK, Z. / SONERYD, L. / SVAČINA, K. (subm.): Lost in translation: Czech dialogues by Swedish design.
+KONOPÁSEK, Z. / SONERYD, L. / SVAČINA, K. (2018): Lost in translation: Czech dialogues by Swedish design.
 Science & Technology Studies, 31 (3): 5-23::::

-In this study, we explore the journey of a model for stakeholder involvement called RISCOM.
-It was originally developed in the field of radioactive waste management in Sweden.
-Subsequently, it was used in the Czech Republic to re-establish public dialogue and to facilitate the process of siting a planned geological repository.
+This study explores the journey of a model for stakeholder involvement called RISCOM.
+Originally developed within the field of radioactive waste management in Sweden, it was later used in the Czech Republic to re-establish public dialogue in the process of siting a geological repository.
 This case offers an opportunity to empirically study the fragility and ambiguous results of organized spread of public involvement across various domains of technological innovation and national contexts.
-We show how three circumstances – (1) the ambition to make RISCOM an internationally used model for public dialogue about nuclear waste management, (2) the specific situation in the Czech siting process, and (3) the short-lived and limited success of the subsequent Czech dialogues by Swedish design – were intrinsically related and sustained each other.
-Better understanding of such complexities might contribute to a more realistic attitude toward technologized democracy, i.e., toward practices of public deliberation increasingly becoming instrumental, transferable, and depoliticised.
+We show how three circumstances – (1) the ambition to make RISCOM an internationally used model for public dialogue, (2) the specific situation in the Czech siting process, and (3) the short-lived and limited success of the subsequent Czech dialogues by Swedish design – were intrinsically related and sustained each other.
+Better understanding of such complexities might contribute to a more realistic attitude toward technologized democracy, i.e., toward practices of public deliberation increasingly becoming instrumental, transferable, and depoliticized.

 KONOPÁSEK, Z. / KAREL, R. (2016): Kudy vedla cesta ke zcela osobitému pojetí vaší hudby? (rozhovor Romana Karla se Zdeňkem Konopáskem) [What was your journey to the completely specific nature of your music?
 (An interview of Roman Karel with Zdeněk Konopásek].
 In: Quod bene notandum - Liber secundus.
 Bruntál: J7K5/JeseKápě.
-Str.
-125-126::::
+Pp. 125-126::::

 BROŽ, L. / STÖCKELOVÁ / KONOPÁSEK, Z. (2015): Symetrie je často stranická: rozhovor se Zdeňkem Konopáskem [Symmetry is often partial: An interview with Zdeněk Konopásek].
 Cargo, 13 (2): 117-132::::